shinhugh/top-ten-playlist/README.md

 YouTube, Spotify, and SoundCloud are supported.

 This service is hosted on an AWS EC2 instance.
-The link is here: *Coming soon!*
+The link is [here](http://ec2-54-176-190-14.us-west-1.compute.amazonaws.com/).

 ## Models